photoprism/photoprism/README.md

 [roadmap](https://github.com/photoprism/photoprism/projects/5) for open issues.
 Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

-## Try PhotoPrism ##

-You're welcome to play with our public demo at [demo.photoprism.org](https://demo.photoprism.org/).

-## Our Vision ##

-We strive to provide the most user-friendly solution for browsing, organizing and sharing your personal photo collection.

-## Feature Requests ##
+## Roadmap ##

 Our [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which feature requests are going to be implemented next.

 Please give ideas you like a thumbs-up 👍  , so that we know what is most popular.
 Ideas backed by one or more [sponsors](SPONSORS.md) will be prioritized as well.

+Our long-term vision is to provide the most user-friendly solution for browsing, organizing and sharing your personal photo collection.

 ## Contributions ##